Learn with Carolyn

 to stand in the space between the known and the unknown

-In my own K-12 learning journey, there were times when I got a 4.7 GPA and times when I got a 2.5 GPA.
-I know what it’s like to struggle and just not "get it".
-I also know what it's like to discover that thing that makes learning come alive again.
-I know that perfect grades don’t always mean personal fulfillment, and I know that deep and rich learning can happen even when perfect grades don’t.
+In my own K-12 learning journey, I remember what it was like to struggle academically.
+I also remember what it was like to discover that thing that helped make learning come alive again.
+I know that perfect grades don’t always mean personal fulfillment and that rich learning can happen separate from what a report card shows.

 If my approach resonates with you and you’re looking for a guide for your child, please feel free to reach out!
 I would love to speak with you.